 In addition, 16 year old test takers MUST provide high school transcripts demonstrating successful completion of 16 units of credit toward high school graduation along with written permission to test from the superintendent or principal of the school last attended.
 Sixteen year old Missouri test takers who are homeschooled must meet the requirements of Section 167.031 RSMO for course instruction.
 The parents or guardians of homeschooled test takers MUST provide a written declaration of compliance with Section 167.031 RSMO for course instruction along with written permission for the homeschooled student to test.

 NOTE: Seventeen year old Missouri test takers who have dropped out of school may take the HiSET® test without additional requirements or documentation.

-Supporting documentation for 16 year old test takers can be mailed to:
+Supporting documentation for 16 year old test takers can be sent by:

 Department of Elementary and Secondary Education- High School Equivalency office